Nikita Baranov

-Nikita Baranov (born 19 August 1992) is an Estonian professional footballer who plays as a centre back for Armenian Premier League club Pyunik and the Estonia national team.
+Nikita Baranov (born 19 August 1992) is an Estonian professional footballer who plays as a centre-back for Meistriliiga club Paide Linnameeskond and the Estonia national team.

 Club career

 Early career

 Baranov began playing football with Puuma's youth teams.
 He then played for Ararat, Elva and Warrior.

 Flora

 In 2010, Baranov signed for Flora.
 He made his Flora – and Meistriliiga – debut on 14 August 2010, in a 5–0 home victory over Lootus.
 He won his first Meistriliiga title in the 2011 season, and his second one in the 2015 season.

 Kristiansund

 On 15 February 2017, Baranov signed a two-year contract with Eliteserien club Kristiansund.

 Sogndal

-On 26 July 2018, Baranov signed a one-and-a-half year contract with OBOS-ligaen club Sogndal.
+On 26 July 2018, Baranov signed a one-and-a-half-year contract with OBOS-ligaen club Sogndal.

 Beroe

 Baranov joined Beroe in January 2019, but was released in early August 2019.

 Alashkert

 Baranov joined Armenian club FC Alashkert in August 2019 with a one-year deal.
 On 27 July 2020, his contract was ended by mutual consent.